lkerr/groundfish-MSE/documentation/fileStructure.md

 #### Folders

-* **ShinyApp**: Work to-date on the shiny application that will eventually be used to communicate MSE results to stakeholders.

 * **assessment**: Folder that holds assessment models and related material.
 The simulation does call files in this folder.
 These files may need to be changed depending on the scenario.

 * **data**: Data related to the project.
 Folder subdivided into processes (i.e., .Rdata files) and raw data.
 Many preliminary/exploratory analyses use data from this folder, but for everyday runs this folder has limited use save holding the temperature projection data and historical assessment data.